okta/okta-mobile-swift/README.md

 Since errors may occur at various places within the flow and a remediation form, the placement of these messages can vary; for example, if an email address is invalid when signing up for a new user, the error message may be tied to the form field itself.

-For convenience, the root-level message collection (accessible via the `IDXClient.Response.messages` property), aggregates all nested messages into the `allMessages` property.
+For convenience, the root-level message collection (accessible via the `Response.messages` property), aggregates all nested messages into the `allMessages` property.

 ```swift
 response.messages.allMessages.forEach { message in